 (or their embassies in London) to accept documents such as UK birth certificates

-and our Deed Polls because their authenticity has been confirmed by the UK government.
+and our Deed Poll documents because their authenticity has been confirmed by

-Legalisation overcomes the problem of foreign countries not knowing whether
+the UK government.
+Legalisation overcomes the problem of foreign countries

-a Deed Poll issued by us is genuine.
-The legalisation of documents is
+not knowing whether a Deed Poll issued by us is genuine.
+The legalisation of

-handled by the Legalisation Office of the Foreign and Commonwealth Office
+documents is handled by the Legalisation Office at the Foreign and Commonwealth

 When you receive your Deed Poll, you should not sign it immediately but take

-to pay between £5 and £10 for this but do ask first (a notary public will
+You should expect to pay up to £10 for this but do ask first (a notary

-charge more).
-If you have already signed your Deed Poll and had it
+public will charge much more).
+If you have already signed your Deed Poll

-witnessed by someone other than a solicitor or notary public, you need to
+and had it witnessed by someone other than a solicitor or notary public, you need

 authenticating.
 The solicitor or notary public must write (anywhere)